 Green Spot was one of several different colors that were sold under the “Spot Brand” The current batch is a complex blend of eight and nine year old whiskeys and was difficult to get hold of, unless you lived in Ireland as it is mainly sold through a specialist shop in Dublin that is owned by Mitchell and Sons, the owners of the Spot brand.

 However with the brand gaining in popularity in the United States it is now freely available through online stores.

-Whilst the whiskey is rich and robust in colour, it doesn’ have that smokey or sweet flavour like scottish whisky’s. instead it has a very soft and smooth taste and is easy to drink neat.
+Whilst the whiskey is rich and robust in color, it does not have that smokey or sweet flavor like Scottish whisky’s. instead it has a very soft and smooth taste and is easy to drink neat.
 Cost is around $45.